 This article is an abstract of Patrick Chiu’s forthcoming book “Transformation from Colonial Chemist to Global Health and Beauty Retailer: A S Watson” due to release at the end of May 2022.
 Pre-ordering at the Amazon Books is available or World Scientific with the discount code WSASOC20, valid until September 30, 2022.

 Editor’s Note: This post by Maeleigh Tidd is the second in our Pharmaceutical Inequalities series.
 She explores the recent Ending the HIV Epidemic Initiative in the US, with a particular focus on prevention strategies, specifically PrEP, that are being implemented to assist in ending the epidemic.
+The Pharmaceutical Inequalities series is funded by the Holtz Center and the Evjue Foundation.

 Editor’s Note: This post by Anny Ortiz is the first in our Pharmaceutical Inequalities series.
 She explores the existing research landscape of psychedelics and then draws upon her own lived experience of working in a treatment center that offered ibogaine-assisted detoxification to discuss the affordances and unanswered questions of using psychedelics in treatment.
+The Pharmaceutical Inequalities series is funded by the Holtz Center and the Evjue Foundation.

 Today’s post features an interview with Reiko Kanazawa, a postdoctoral fellow at the University of Edinburgh.
 She is a contemporary historian of global health, international development and drug control, with a particular focus on South Asian Studies.